ocaml/ocaml.org/data/tutorials/language/0it_06_imperative.md

 Since the evaluation order for function arguments in OCaml is not explicitly defined, the order in which the `id_print` side effects take place is unreliable.
 In this example, the arguments are evaluated from right to left, but this could change in future compiler releases.

 This issue also arises when applying parameters to variant constructors, building tuple values, or initialising record fields.
+Here, it is illustrated on a tuple value:
 ```ocaml
 # let r = ref 0 in ((incr r; !r), (decr r; !r));;
 - : int * int = (0, -1)